cwendorf/Sourcebook/R/data-analysis/correlations.md

 ### Obtaining Inferential Statistics

-Type the following to get the correlation, its test for statistical significance, and its confidence interval.
+Get the correlation, its test for statistical significance, and its confidence interval.

 ```{r}
 cor.test(Outcome1,Outcome2)